syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Exporting.md

 ---
 layout: post
-title: Exporting for Syncfusion Essential WindowsForms
+title: Exporting in Windows Forms GridGrouping control | Syncfusion
-description: This section explains about the types of exporting available for GridGroupingControl.
+description: Learn about Exporting support in Syncfusion Windows Forms GridGrouping (GridGroupingControl) control and more details.
 platform: WindowsForms
 control: GridGrouping
 documentation: ug
 ---

-# Exporting
+# Exporting in Windows Forms GridGrouping (GridGroupingControl)
 The GridGroupingControl provides the built in support for exporting the data to the Excel, Word, PDF and CSV format.
 This section will explain about these exporting methods with various converter options.

 ## Excel Export